It's probably the most famous dilemma after Chicken or the egg, should I install this dependency in dependencies or in devDependencies?

 .
 So what to do?

-I decided to give a look to two of the one-line installers I used lately the uber famous create-react-app
+I decided to give a look at two of the one-line installers I have used lately the uber-famous create-react-app

 .
-They both install all the dependencies as normal one.
+They both install all the dependencies as normal ones.

 "dependencies": {